nerdpepe/WiFi-Bunny/Payloads_syntax.md

-﻿## **Payloads in WifiBunny and 16Bunny**

-Both devices carry and execute the same payloads.
-Payloads are written in Ducky Script.

-#### **What is Ducky Script?**

-Ducky Script is the payload language of Hak5 gear.

-#### **How do we use the Duckyscripts in WifiBunny and 16Bunny?**

-WifiBunny and 16Bunny are two devices that use Arduino micro as the mainboard.
-Hacktricks uses its own converter from DuckyScripts to C files since that's the acceptable language of the Arduino boards.

-#### **How to write a simple payload in Bunny (HackTricks) devices?**

-Payloads are written in DuckyScript, to write scripts users can use any common ASCII text editor such as Notepad, nano, Sublime Text, Atom, VIM, etc.

 ## **The syntax**
 DuckyScript is simple.
 Each command is given in a new line.
 Commands are case sensitive and all of them are written in ALL CAPS.